logosteach/computer-science-1-pubfunnels/unit_001/lesson_003_computer_lab.md

 - Did everything run with no errors?
 - Does it look beautiful?

-You just made the Book of Psalms appear exactly the way YOU wanted—using only the Python Shell and the magnificent print() function!
+You just used Python as a tool to glorify the Lord's precious name in your own mind and heart!
+Any engagement with God's Word is time well spent.
+Be blessed today.

 “Make a joyful noise to the LORD, all the earth!”
 (Psalm 100:1)
 Well done!
 Show your teacher your favorite creation.